Remiscan/Remiscan/README.md

 ## Who I am

 I'm Rémi, I'm 29 (as of October 2022).
-I studied mathematics and have been developing some fun stuff on the web as a hobby since I was 12.
+I studied mathematics and have been developing fun stuff on the web as a hobby since I was 12.

 ## What I code with